|

 But you are an elf!

-it touched his heart.
-And you, he said, softly, are
+his heart.
+And you, he said, softly, are a very

-a very special adaneth.
-And, for a moment, something like
+special adaneth.
+For a moment, something like decency stirred

 But then another presence, lurking somewhere towards the sea,